Shyft-to/NFTApi/README.md

 # NftCreator
-This is the repo to create NFTs
+This is the repo to create NFTs on EVM compatible blockchains (able to run solidity code).

 # how to run
 1. clone the code in your system.